ProjectBabbage/WeSplit/README.md

 3. everyone should `approve` the transaction
 4. funds are splitted and sent automatically !

+For convenience, the functions `initializeApprove` and `createInitializeApprove` group multiple actions together.

 ## Develop

 Fill the `.env` file with appropriate env variables, see `.env.example` for a list of variables.